jupyterhub/jupyterhub/docs/source/faq/troubleshooting.md

 ### Launching Jupyter Notebooks to run as an externally managed JupyterHub service with the `jupyterhub-singleuser` command returns a `JUPYTERHUB_API_TOKEN` error

-{ref}`services` allow processes to interact with JupyterHub's REST API.
+{ref}`services-reference` allow processes to interact with JupyterHub's REST API.
 Example use-cases include:

 - **Secure Testing**: provide a canonical Jupyter Notebook for testing production data to reduce the number of entry points into production systems.
 - **Grading Assignments**: provide access to shared Jupyter Notebooks that may be used for management tasks such as grading assignments.